MuneebZ/Challenge_ReportMetric/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+Use the example steps listed below to set up a local copy.

 ### Installation